OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 A Windows, Linux or macOS hosted multi-processor disassembler and debugger - <https://www.hex-rays.com/products/ida/index.shtml>

+### LIEF

+The purpose of LIEF is to provide a cross platform library to parse, modify and abstract ELF, PE and MachO formats.
+With it you can, for instance, inject a certain library as a dependency of a native library, which an application already loads by default. - <https://lief.quarkslab.com/>

 ### MobSF

 [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF") (Mobile Security Framework) is an automated, all-in-one mobile application pentesting framework capable of performing static and dynamic analysis.
 The easiest way of getting MobSF started is via Docker.